-- You are permitted to park on site when you are moving in or out of your accommodation, for a limited period of time to load or unload your vehicle. - NO parking permits are available at Selly Oak Village (Jarratt Hall) unless approval is given in writing by the Customer Service Manager due to specific medical circumstances.
-For further details see Clause 10 (c) in the terms and conditions of the Online Contract for University Accommodation www.birmingham.ac.uk/study/accommodation/Our-Services/Moving-In-The-Facts.aspx
+- You are permitted to park on site when you are moving in or out of your accommodation, for a limited period of time to load or unload your vehicle. - Parking permits may be authorized for the available designated parking spaces at the Vale Village and Pritchatts Park Village, but NOT Selly Oak Village, if there are specific medical circumstances or if it is a requirement specific to a course.
+For further details see Clause 10 (c) in the terms and conditions of the Online Contract for University Accommodation www.birmingham.ac.uk/study/accommodation/Our-Services/Contracts-Inventories-and-Facilities.aspx